-In 2022, 80% of our revenues were derived from subscriptions or similar contractual arrangements, which result in recurring revenues.
+In 2023, 80% of our revenues were derived from subscriptions or similar contractual arrangements, which result in recurring revenues.
 Our revenues are supported by a relatively fixed cost base that is generally not impacted by fluctuations in revenues.
 Because a high proportion of our revenues are recurring, we believe that our revenue patterns are generally more stable compared to other business models that primarily involve the sale of products in discrete or one-off arrangements.
 However, there is often a lag in realizing the impact of current sales or cancellations in our reported revenues, as we recognize revenues over the term of the arrangement.
-Because of this lag effect, our revenues are typically slower to decline when economic conditions worsen, but are also often slower to return to growth when economic activity improves, as compared to other businesses that are not subscription-based.
-Our transactions revenues (11% of our 2022 revenues), which include volume-based fees related to online searches, fees from software licenses, professional fees from service and consulting arrangements and advertising and sponsorship revenues in our Reuters Professional business fluctuate when economic conditions worsen, such as during part of the COVID-19 pandemic.
+Because of this lag effect, our revenues are typically slower to decline when economic conditions deteriorate but are also often slower to return to growth when economic activity improves, as compared to other businesses that are not subscription-based.
+Our transactions revenues (11% of our 2023 revenues), which include volume-based fees related to online searches, fees from software licenses, professional fees from service and consulting arrangements and advertising and sponsorship revenues in our Reuters Professional business fluctuate based on the condition of the economic environment.